gammasoft71/xtd/docs/downloads.md

    *Remarks: Verify if you can execute 'cmake --version' in "Command Prompt", if it's no, add cmake install directory to your path.*

-3. After installing Microsoft Visual Studio and CMake, do the following in "Command Prompt" to build and install xtd.forms :
+3. After installing Microsoft Visual Studio and CMake, do the following in "Command Prompt" to build and install xtd :

 ```shell
 cd xtd_path_name
 install
 ```

-4. Create as many unit tests as you want with xtd.forms.
+4. Create as many applications as you want with xtd.

 ## macOS 10.14 (OS X Mojave) or later